What is openNURBS?

 - Rhino3dmIO .NET Tookit .NET Package distributed as a NuGet package.
 This contains assemblies to create and interpret OpenNurbs geometry.
 Also, use this to read/write the Rhino 3DM file format.

-- openNURBS C++ source SDK - the original cross platform SDK.
+- openNURBS C++ source SDK and samples - the original cross platform SDK.

 - Quality assurance and revision control.